-- (1) Outcome Prediction Defense: The policy or practice is intended to predict an occurrence of an outcome, the prediction represents a valid interest, and the outcome predicted by the policy or practice does not or would not have a disparate impact on protected classes compared to similarly situated individuals not part of the protected class, with respect to the allegations under paragraph (b).
-This is not an adequate defense, however, if the plaintiff demonstrates that an alternative, less discriminatory policy or practice would result in the same outcome of the policy or practice, without imposing materially greater costs on, or creating other material burdens for the defendant. - (2) The plaintiff has failed to establish that a policy or practice has a discriminatory effect under paragraph (c) of this section. - (3) The defendant's policy or practice is reasonably necessary to comply with a third party requirement, such as a: - (A) Federal, state, or local law; - (B) Binding or controlling court, arbitral, administrative order or opinion; or - (C) Binding or controlling regulatory, administrative or government guidance or requirement.
+- (1) Outcome Prediction Defense: The policy or practice is intended to predict an occurrence of an outcome, the prediction represents a valid interest, and the occurrence of an outcome, the prediction represents a valid interest, and the outcome predicted by the policy or practice does not or would not have a disparate impact on protected classes compared to similarly situated individuals not part of the protected class, with respect to the allegations under paragraph (b).
+This is not an adequate defense, however, if the plaintiff demonstrates that an alternative, less discriminatory policy or practice would result in the same outcome of the policy or practice, without imposing materially greater costs on, or creating other material but of the defendant. - (2) The plaintiff has failed to establish that a policy or practice has a discriminatory effect under paragraph (c) of this section. - (3) The defendant's policy or practice is reasonably necessary to comply with a third party requirement, such as a:

+- (A) Federal, state, or local law; (B) Binding or controlling court, arbitral, administrative order or opinion; or - Binding or controlling regulatory, administrative or government guidance or